Skip to main content

 Related Programs

 The Textiles, Consumer Goods, and Materials (TCGM) strives to advance the global competitiveness of our assigned industries through the development and execution of international trade and investment policies and promotion strategies.
-TCGM is comprised of four industry offices; the Office of Consumer Goods, the Office of Textiles
+TCGM is comprised of four industry offices: the Office of Consumer Goods, the Office of Textiles and Apparel, the Office of Material Industries, and the Office of Critical Minerals and Metals.

 • SelectUSA